RTEMS/rtems-docs/c-user/config/device-driver.rst

 CONFIGURE_APPLICATION_EXTRA_DRIVERS
 -----------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_APPLICATION_EXTRA_DRIVERS``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an initializer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is the empty list.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall be a list of initializers for structures of type :c:type:`rtems_driver_address_table`.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 The value of this configuration option is used to initialize the Device Driver Table.

-NOTES:
+.. rubric:: NOTES:

 The value of this configuration option is placed after the entries of other device driver configuration options.

-    See :ref:`CONFIGURE_APPLICATION_PREREQUISITE_DRIVERS` for an alternative
-    placement of application device driver initializers.
+See :ref:`CONFIGURE_APPLICATION_PREREQUISITE_DRIVERS` for an alternative placement of application device driver initializers.

+.. rubric:: CONSTRAINTS:

+The value of the configuration option shall be a list of initializers for structures of type :c:type:`rtems_driver_address_table`.

 ..
 Generated from spec:/acfg/if/appl-needs-ata-driver

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_APPLICATION_NEEDS_ATA_DRIVER